Haweanah/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm *~ is the script that deletes all files in the current working directory that end with the character ~ mkdir -p welcome/to/school is the script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory ls -pamv is the command that lists all the files and directories of the current directory, separated by commas (,)
+rm *~ is the script that deletes all files in the current working directory that end with the character ~ mkdir -p welcome/to/school is the script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory ls -pamv is the command that lists all the files and directories of the current directory